yeffrydiaz/ajcon/README.md

-This function can be use the same way you use $.ajax or $.get or fetch or axios
+This function can be use the same way as $.ajax or $.get or fetch or axios